 - Level: Beginner, Intermediate

-- Note: The course will teach you to promote and explaining your services, increasing conversion rates, and keeping your information pages clutter-free.
+- Note: The course will teach you to promote and explain your services, increase conversion rates, and keep your information pages clutter-free.

 1.4.
 Bloop Animation

 As an honorable mention, Bloop Animation also offers specialized animation courses for specific software tools and specific skills.
 The platform is created by Morr, an animation filmmaker, and is a self-sustained business with over 15K enrolled students.

 - Software: Complete video courses for Blender, Animate CC, After effects, Maya, Toon Boom Harmony, TVPaint, Moho, Character Animator, and Dragonflame for Stop-Motion.